Student Success and Opportunity

 • Increase enrollment in interdisciplinary graduate degrees.

-Goal 3 | Inclusion, Wellness, and Student Support
+Goal 3 | Access, Wellness, and Student Support

 At IUB, each student’s success is at the center of our work.
-Our campus will be a space where every student is included, matters and belongs.
+Our campus will be a space where every student matters and belongs.
 Students will experience a supportive and empowering environment where what they do outside the classroom prepares them for success inside the classroom and in life after graduation.
 Resources and support will be easily accessible for all students throughout their time at IUB.

 • Early alert for academic success.
-Develop, implement and continually assess an early alert system to identify and support students before they are in crisis or at risk of academic probation.
+Develop, implement, and continually assess an early alert system to identify and support students before they are in crisis or at risk of academic probation.

 • Support framework.
-Create and implement a comprehensive student support framework that includes components in academic, health, well-being and student-life issues.
+Create and implement a comprehensive student support framework that includes components in academic, health, well-being, and student life issues.

 • Mentoring.
-Create, implement and evolve peer mentoring programs for students at IUB.
+Create, implement, and evolve peer mentoring programs for students at IUB.

 • Engagement.
-Increase and continually assess the quality of student engagement in campus life and cocurricular learning by leveraging IU’s strong arts, culture, student activity, recreation and athletic assets.
+Increase and continually assess the quality of student engagement in campus life and cocurricular learning by leveraging IU’s strong arts, culture, student activity, recreation, and athletic assets.

 Primary